facebook pixel

 Unexplained rashes or swelling

-If your skin breaks out in hives, redness, or swelling without a clear reason, an allergist can conduct tests to find out if it’s due to a food, insect sting, or environmental allergen.
+If your skin breaks out in hives, redness, or swelling without a clear reason, an allergist may conduct tests, diagnose and treats it if it’s due to a food, insect sting, or environmental allergen.

 Asthma symptoms that aren’t well-controlled